deliott/NEMOGCM_AMVRAKIKOS/README.md

 - Explanation on how to install NEMO on your computer.
 We did it on a blank Ubuntu 16.04 distribution and on the HCMR zorba CLUSTER.

-- Set of all the matlab code used and written to prepare the input data (bathymetry, grid, ECMWf, ... ) to feed nemo to run configurations
+- Set of all the matlab code used and written to prepare the input data (bathymetry, grid, ECMWF, ... ) to feed nemo to run configurations

 - All the Fortran modules that were modified from the original files provided with NEMO, as well as the different namelists used and their description.